87andrewh/WeirdAntiCheatIdeas/README.md

 - Quantifying distribution of types of cheaters and tools, the amount of damage they do.
 - Is machine learning the end game?
 Or other automated systems?
 When do bans have to be manual?
 - Generating artificial cheat vs legitimate data by simulating bots with cheats vs no cheats.
+  -  "Supervised deep learning systems can only be as good as their training datasets, but in self-play systems, the available data     improves automatically as the agent gets better." https://openai.com/blog/more-on-dota-2/
 - Graph neural networks for unsupervised clustering of friend graphs.
 - Kaggle competition for classifiers.
 Why crowdsource just the labels?
 - Recording system optimizations: